 The title ‘Beyond the Pylon of the Pit’ is taken from the fifth chapter of the abstract work ‘Nightside of Eden’.
 One of nine books making up three trilogies called the ‘Typhonian Trilogies; by the widely maligned occultist writer Kenneth Grant.
 The book talks about the ‘reverse’ and the effects of its dark energies on the tree of life.
 Strong describes the work as either an “cabalistic breakthrough” or “psychotic breakdown”; he describes a feeling of “being wrapped up in the language and scenery and desperate for a sense of relatability”.
 It is the combination of this extensive knowledge of mysticism and vivid imagination that the artist drew upon in this new body of work.

-Strong uses aesthetics of horror and science fiction genres to create a series of large silk tapestries in muted greens, purples and greys, hung on papier-mâché structures.
-The process of installing these elements aims to produce an over-theatrical, paranoid, unhinged, and macabre display; Observed as a non-authoritative and sensory, sequentially dispersed narrative.
-He extracts areas of mythology, magic and folklore, combining them with things that are current cultural problems – such as government failures, raising water levels, capitalist acceleration, marginalisation of minority groups, nuclear unrest, oppression of the disadvantaged.
+Strong used aesthetics of horror and science fiction genres to create a series of large silk tapestries in muted greens, purples and greys, hung on papier-mâché structures.
+The process of installing these elements aimed to produce an over-theatrical, paranoid, unhinged, and macabre display; observed as a non-authoritative and sensory, sequentially dispersed narrative.
+He extracted areas of mythology, magic and folklore, combining them with things that are current cultural problems – such as government failures, raising water levels, capitalist acceleration, marginalisation of minority groups, nuclear unrest, oppression of the disadvantaged.